SamSaffron/dv/README.md

 # Discourse AI Agent Container

 A Docker-based development environment for AI agents with Discourse.
-A Go CLI named `dv` replaces the legacy `bin/*` scripts and stores config/data under XDG paths.

 ## Overview